What is self-build insurance?

 As the property owner you will be responsible for the project management of the site; so whether you undertake the work yourself or hire general contractors, you’ll need appropriate self-build insurance cover.

-Choosing to build your own home is not without risk, so it’s not the type of decision that most people make lightly.
+Choosing to self-build your own home is not without risk, so it’s not the type of decision that most people make lightly.
 A self build project can be a very costly endeavour, even when things go to plan; and when things don’t go to plan you might find you’ve bitten off more than you can chew.
 There’s a lot to be said about having peace of mind so you can concentrate on construction; that’s why it’s vital that you get proper advice and choose the best insurance policy before beginning work on the project.

 Protecting you from potential financial losses and liabilities during the build process